peteCoder/streamit-api/README.md

 }
 ```

-A video can also be added to users' `favourites` using the convention.
+A video can also be added to users' `favourites` using the same convention.

 ## POST /video/:id/favourites/